 At Bledlow Ridge school statutory Relationships Education and Health Education are taught as part of a structured spiral PSHE curriculum.
 We also teach Economic Education and relevant themes to support our pupils to manage their lives both now and in the future.
+Specific 'Time to Talk' days are planned in termly for the children to focus on one aspect about speaking up for themselves or others.

-At Bledlow Ridge school we use the PSHE Association's scheme of work for the overview, planning and delivery of PSHE.
-The programme of study is adapted to provide a relevant and age appropriate curriculum.
-We also use a mixture of Twinkl, SEAL and other online sources suggested by the PSHE association as part of our provision.
-We provide a spiral curriculum to ensure pupils are taught key aspects of PSHE at a relevant and age appropriate level and in line with their continuing personal, social and emotional development.
+At Bledlow Ridge school we use a scheme of work called One Decision, which has received the Quality Assurance award from the PSHE Association.
+This programme of study is adapted to provide a relevant and age appropriate curriculum.
+On occasions, we also use a mixture of Twinkl, SEAL and other online sources suggested by the PSHE association as part of our provision to either extend or compliment the scheme.
+The scheme provides a spiral curriculum to ensure pupils are taught key aspects of PSHE at a relevant and age appropriate level and in line with their continuing personal, social and emotional development.